-Question: I recently applied a two-part polyurethane sealer over a stained concrete floor.
-The sealer’s application instructions said to apply the second coat after the sealer was “tack-free” or between 4 and 8 hours after the first coat was applied.
+I recently applied a two-part polyurethane sealer over a stained concrete floor.
+The sealer’s application instructions said to apply the second coat after the sealer was “tack-free” or between 4 and 8 hours after applying the first coat.
 What does tack-free mean?
+Can you explain the difference between drying sealers vs curing sealers?
 Why do I have to wait, and what if I apply the second coat the next day?

 Sealers and coatings, for the most part, go through the same phases as they dry and/or cure.
-Before explaining these phases, it is important to know that while all sealers and coatings dry, some also cure as they dry.
+Before explaining these phases, you need to know that while all sealers and coatings dry, some also cure as they dry.

 With the exception of 100 percent solids coatings, sealers and coatings contain liquid solvent called the carrier.
-Popular solvent carriers include water (yes, water is considered a weak solvent), acetone, xylene, tertiary butyl acetate (known as TBAc), Aromatic 100 and others.
+Popular solvent carriers include water (yes, chemists consider water a weak solvent), acetone, xylene, tertiary butyl acetate (known as TBAc), Aromatic 100 and others.
 Solvents other than water are usually blended together to achieve a desired drying time.

-The type and amount of solvent will play a big part in how easily the sealer is applied, how it lies down and how fast or slow it dries.
+The type and amount of solvent will play a big part in how easily you can apply the sealer, how it lies down and how fast or slow it dries.
 Typically, one-part sealers dry without curing.
 Once applied to the surface, the liquid carrier evaporates into the air, while the resin or solids portion of the sealer forms a film, allowing the whole system to dry.

 With two-part coatings, sometimes referred to as catalyzed systems, drying and curing occur.
 Curing refers to the chemical reaction that takes place between the different parts mixed together, also commonly called crosslinking.
-I often compare crosslinking to a bowl of spaghetti with all those intertwined noodles forming a dense network that’s not easily pulled apart.
+I often compare crosslinking to a bowl of spaghetti with all those intertwined noodles forming a dense, not easily pulled apart network.
 Crosslinking is what gives two-part systems added durability and chemical resistance.
-These are often labeled “high-performance coatings.”
+Manufacturers often label these products “high-performance coatings.”

-Another place where drying versus curing affects our industry is when something is resealed or repaired.
+Another place where drying versus curing affects our industry is when you reseal or repair something.
 Sealers that dry, and are based on solvents other than water, reliquefy when solvents are applied to them.
 Coatings that cure are not affected when solvents are applied.
 This is why one-part, solvent-based sealers — typically acrylics — are easier to repair and recoat without much preparation.
 Solvents reliquefy the previous layer of sealer, allowing for easy recoat or repair.
-Water-based sealers or two-part coatings, which do not reliquefy by solvent contact, must be sanded or screened before reapplying or, in a worst-case scenario, removed by a chemical or mechanical process.
+Before reapplying, you must sand or screen water-based sealers or two-part coatings that don’t reliquefy by solvent contact.
+In a worst-case scenario, you must remove the sealer by a chemical or mechanical process.